alaffin12/stackedit/Caught by Stradh.md

 ### Old Bonegrinder (Area O) (Two blood hags one night hag)
 #### Approach
 > The Old Svalich Road transitions here from being a winding path through the Balinok Mountains to a lazy trail that hugs the mountainside as it descends into a fog-filled valley.
+Further down in the valley you can make out the shadow of a walled town near the shores of a massive lake.
+Near here the road splits, the branch climbing to a small promontory, atop which is perched a dilapidated stone windmill, its warped wooden vanes stripped bare.

 ### Vallaki